willwin4sure/vault/📈Microeconomics/Supply and Demand/Surpluses and Welfare Economics.md

 In this section, we begin discussing welfare economics, which is a measurement of economic outcomes on the well-being of society.
 How would we quantify such a thing?
 ## Surplus

 Let's start with the consumers.
 We've already developed a way of measuring well-being: utility.
-We can even construct a more sophisticated [[Social Welfare Function|social welfare function]].
+We can even construct a more sophisticated [[Efficiency and Equity|social welfare function]].
 However, in practice, it is much easier to simply use money as the welfare measure.

 How much well-being does a consumer get from a good?
 Well, we can measure it by their *willingness to pay* for the good; this is literally just the demand curve!
 If they are willing to pay $300 for tickets to a Taylor Swift concert, and they got them for only $250, then we can say that they had a net well-being gain of $50.